Sports in Orange County, California: Major league sports teams

 The county's National Hockey League team, the Anaheim Ducks, first began play in 1993 as an expansion team.
 Owned first by the Disney Corporation, the club was first known as the Anaheim Mighty Ducks (in honor of the popular Disney film The Mighty Ducks) and first made the NHL playoffs during the 1996-97 season.
 The Mighty Ducks earned their first conference championship in the 2002-03 season and came close to winning the Stanley Cup finals, losing 4-3 in a hard-fought seven-game series against the New Jersey Devils.
 For the 2006-07 season, the club changed its name to the Anaheim Ducks and went on to win its first (and to date, only) Stanley Cup beating the Ottawa Senators 4-1.
-From 1996 to 2017, the Ducks franchise reached the NHL playoffs 14 times in 21 seasons.
-However, the club has not reached the postseason since then.
+From 1996-97 to 2017-18, the Ducks franchise reached the NHL playoffs 14 times in 21 seasons.
+In 2025-26, the club made their return to the playoffs for the first time after a seven season drought.
 Throughout its history, the Ducks have played at the Honda Center, previously known as the Arrowhead Pond of Anaheim from 1993 to 2006.

 The Los Angeles Rams of the National Football League played in Anaheim Stadium from 1980 until 1995 when the team left the county after relocating to St. Louis.
 However, upon the Chargers relocation to Los Angeles a year after the Rams' return to Southern California in 2017, they established headquarters in Costa Mesa, despite playing across the county line in Los Angeles County until 2024 when they moved their headquarters to El Segundo.